- First Time Builders

 3. Steel prices are low…for now

 The price of steel, like oil and other commodities, is volatile.
 In general, steel prices are on a steady rise, but the good news is prices are low right now.
-It’s projected for the price of steel to rise in 2016 and now is the time to lock in a low steel rate.
-After a small engineering payment, your steel price will be locked for 90 days and you won’t be affected by the rising steel prices if you decided to make additions to your building.
+It’s projected for the price of steel to rise in 2016.
+Unfortunately, due to current market conditions, you cannot lock in a steel price.

 4. No architect needed